NextStepFun/rscratch-media-pack/README.md

 ## Synopsis

-This package contains default media files for the `rscratch` gem from Scratch (https://scratch.mit.edu)
+This package contains default media files for the `rscratch` gem from [Scratch](https://scratch.mit.edu).

 ## Installation